Affliction Warlock Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.5

 - Cold Embrace's effectiveness is directly tied to player ability to maintain stacks of Shadow Embrace, which becomes gradually harder until 4 targets when it is advised to not prioritise it.

-- Soul Eater performs at its best between 2 and 4 targets, especially when coupled with Dreamweaver.
+- Soul Eater performs at its best between 2 and 4 targets.

 - Focused Malignancy becomes gradually less impactful the more targets enter the fray, but is still generally a solid pick until 4 or more enemies.